 In order to carry them out, we have established strategic partnerships with organisms in civil society, clients, and suppliers.
 This has enabled us to increase the social and economic impact of our initiatives.

-We have been implementing this project for 5 years in collaboration with the Yo Quiero Yo Puedo Foundation, IMIFAP.
+We have been implementing this project in collaboration with the Yo Quiero Yo Puedo Foundation, IMIFAP.
 It offers training in life skills and programs to prevent violence and addiction aimed at students, teachers, and parents.
 The goal is to help them make good decisions and promote a virtuous circle to strengthen the social fabric and community networks.

 LOCATION: Huemantla in Tlaxcala, Ciudad Juárez in Chihuahua, and San Blas in the Estado de México.